 Yes, you are probably already treating your guests to an open bar, but miniature bottles of whiskey or rum are pretty cool.
 Wrap them in a vintage label with a personalized monogram for an extra touch.
 Your guests will appreciate that you just kept them from breaking into the mini bar and paying $7 for a shot of vodka.
 Or treat them to demi bottles of champagne.
 Try some place like shopwinedirect.com Obviously, this kind of favor can add up in cost pretty quick, so that’s something to keep in mind.

 Sometimes your guests are going to party a little too hard.
-Sometimes your Great Aunt and Uncle is going to get set up with a hotel room right next to your crazy cousin Mickey.
+Sometimes your Great Aunt and Uncle are going to get set up with a hotel room right next to your crazy cousin Mickey.
 Either way, they’ll appreciate this one.
 Set them up with a sleep mask, a single dose of ibuprofen, a ginger chew and a Gatorade.
 This would be an appropriate time to throw in a mint, too.

-Tattoos aren’t really my thing, but tell me that you’ve never once at least considered getting a one.
+Tattoos aren’t really my thing, but tell me that you’ve never once at least considered getting one.
 Yep, that’s what I thought.
 Go minimal.
 Minimalist tattoos are very popular right now, so why not let your guests try out some temporary versions of them.
 These aren’t the temporary tattoos we got from the quarter machines at the supermarket.
 They’re small, simple and can almost pass for the real thing.
 Think geometric shapes, small hearts, little waves and delicate script.
 Check them out here tattly.com

 Oh, coffee.
 This one is so Pacific Northwest.
 More often than not your guests are being treated to complimentary coffee in their hotel room.
 But how about giving them a pot of coffee they’ll really enjoy.
 Take it up one more step and offer them a brew from a local roaster.
 Ask them to stamp your wrapping paper or buy a roll of their company stickers so your guests know where they can find more.
 You’ll be supporting a local business and starting your guests off on a good note for their trip home.
 Be sure to save one for yourself for your first morning as a married couple!